Home The Methodist Church of New Zealand

 Clauses cannot be removed, amended or added to the Sale and Purchase Agreement without MCPC approval.

-The Agreement for Sale and Purchase can only be signed by a member of the BOA, unless the property is owned by a Trust.
+The Agreement for Sale and Purchase can only be signed by a member of the BOA; if the property is owned by a Trust, it must be signed in accordance with the Trust Constitution.

 Where a property is offered for sale by tender or auction, the draft tender or auction agreement must be provided to MCPC for approval before the tender or auction process commences.